-Listen to our wonderful speakers while enjoying a delicious gourmet lunch set amongst the beautiful Christchurch Botanic Gardens.
-Proceeds from this event will help fund critical medical research in Canterbury.
+For International Women’s Day 2020, we listened to a group of wonderful speakers while enjoying a delicious gourmet lunch set amongst the beautiful Christchurch Botanic Gardens.
+Proceeds from this event helped fund critical medical research in Canterbury.

 - Ben Warren – Clinical Nutritionist and Holistic Health Expert, Founder & Clinical Director of BePure